Ann Lamont

-Ann Lamont (née Huntress) is an American venture capitalist and the First Lady of Connecticut, as the wife of Governor of Connecticut Ned Lamont.
+Ann Lamont (née Huntress; born October 29, 1956) is an American venture capitalist and the First Lady of Connecticut.
+She is the wife of Governor of Connecticut Ned Lamont.

-Early life and career
+Early life and education

-Lamont was born in Whitefish Bay, Wisconsin, to Betsy Ann (née Whiteside) and Carroll B. Huntress, Jr. She received a bachelor's degree in political science from Stanford University in 1979.
+Lamont was born in Whitefish Bay, Wisconsin to Betsy Ann (née Whiteside) and Carroll B. Huntress, Jr. She received a bachelor's degree in political science from Stanford University in 1979.

+Career

-Lamont is a founder and managing partner at Oak HC/FT.
+Lamont is a founder and managing partner at the venture capital company Oak HC/FT.
 In 2006, the New York Times described her as "one of the most successful women ever in the lofty realm of venture capital."
 In 2007, she was named number 50 in Forbes' Midas List.

+She is currently a board member of Advise Health Holdings, Brightline, CareBridge, Clearco, Main Street Health, Modern Age, Quartet, Truepill, Vesta Health and VillageMD.

 Personal life

-Lamont was married on September 10, 1983, to businessman Ned Lamont.
+Lamont was married on September 10, 1983 to businessman and politician Ned Lamont.
 They reside in Greenwich and have three children: Emily, Lindsay, and Teddy.